ying-teaching/rn/docs/ch03/README.md

 ## RN Flexbox

-RN uses the CSS flexbox layout with a few exceptions.
+RN uses a layout engine called [Yaga](https://yogalayout.com/).
+It is based the CSS flexbox layout with a few exceptions.

 - `flexDirection` defaulting to `column` instead of `row`.
 - `alignContent` defaulting to flex-start instead of stretch
 - the `flex` parameter only supporting a single number.

 Many RN components are both containers and items thus they use all the above styles.
+The [Yaga Documentation](https://yogalayout.com/docs) describes each properties and gives some examples.
+We can try with its [Palyground](https://yogalayout.com/playground).